On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry

 In this case vacuum expectation value of field $\Sigma$ is given by a small deviation from either of complex mass values: \be \Sigma_{*1,2}=\mu_{1,2}\pm \frac{\Lambda^2}{\mu_1-\mu_2}e^{-2\pi t}+O\left(e^{-4\pi t}\right). \ee Despite the complex scalar expectation value is fixed by the vacuum choice the log function in the superpotential contributes with a multi-valuedness ambiguity.
 Therefore for the superpotential we acquire two infinite series of vacuum values labeled by integers: \be

-\ee Those integers correspond to a choice of a line bundle $\CO(k)$ as a Chan-Paton factor for the brane boundary conditions.
-To describe the soliton spectrum on the Coulomb branch we will depict vacua positions in the $W$-plane in Fig.\ref{fig:CP_1_vacua}.\footnote{A measurable value of $t$ gets renormalized in this picture: We neglect this shift in our consideration.}
+\ee To describe the soliton spectrum on the Coulomb branch we will depict vacua positions in the $W$-plane in Fig.\ref{fig:CP_1_vacua}.\footnote{A measurable value of $t$ gets renormalized in this picture: We neglect this shift in our consideration.}

 The soliton equation \eqref{LG_soliton} has a solution interpolating from vacuum $(*i)$ to vacuum $(*j)$ if and only if the separation between vacua satisfies constraint $W_{*j}-W_{*i}\in \IR_{\geq 0}$.